 There are two types of anecdotes: those who say they experienced relief from symptoms and those who got high.

-Regardless of the type, all accounts agree about one fact: Delta 10 THC is a compound that can have powerful effects on people’s bodies.
+Regardless of the type, all accounts agree on one fact: Delta 10 THC is a compound that can have powerful effects on people’s bodies.

 Our customers report that Delta 10 THC is a nootropic, energy-boosting, and euphoric cannabinoid.
 Others claim that Delta 10 provides “long-lasting THC effects.”